-Our 35,000 square feet of resident-led vegetable gardens and 30 fruit/nut tree orchard are located in the St. Johns Woods, New Columbia and Tamaracks housing communities.
+Our 35,000 square feet of resident-led vegetable gardens and 30 fruit/nut tree orchard are located in the Cathedral Gardens (fomerly the St. Johns Woods), New Columbia and Tamaracks housing communities.
 The gardens provide a sustainable and affordable source of healthy, organic fruits and vegetables for over 300 neighborhood residents each year.
 They alsoprovide a safe place to relax with friends as well as opportunities for civic

 engagement and leadership development for volunteers.
-In the St. Johns Woods the resident Garden Council supports the day to day operations of the New Beginnings Garden.
+In the Cathedral Gardens the resident Garden Council supports the day to day operations of the New Beginnings Garden.
 The Seeds of Harmony Garden Committee also meets weekly to supportthe garden, plan events, and build relationships between gardeners.

 Big Apple and Little Apricot Garden Clubs

 Big Apple and Little Apricot Garden Clubs are educational after-school and summer programs that engage children ages 6-13 in growing and cooking organic vegetables and fruit.
 The programs at each site are led by skilled community staff members, who are themselves, parents, siblings, and grandparents of neighborhood children.
 Participants are physically active while practicing academic skills and learning life skills.

 Community Health Workers

 Community Health Workers are community residents who are trained by the Multnomah County Health Department’s Community Capacitation Center in a wide variety of skills needed to assist neighbors with optimizing health and accessing appropriate health services.